 Special events manager

 Dana Hurt is a recent transplant to Seattle from Ithaca, NY.
 Dana comes to Hale’s with sixteen years of experience in food and beverage and hospitality, including four years as a bartender and front of house manager at Bandwagon Brewpub, an award-winning craft brewery in the heart of the Finger Lakes, and two years in event sales and restaurant management at Safeco Field, home of the Seattle Mariners.
-Dana is an avid sports fan with a deep appreciation for the beauty of baseball.
-Though she believes nothing can compare to America’s pastime, she is also a fan of myriad other sports and since moving to Seattle in 2016 has become a fan of soccer and the Seattle Sounders as well.
+Dana is an avid sports fan with a deep appreciation for the beauty of baseball, and she believes nothing quite compares to America’s pasttime.
 Dana loves the water and is rarely happier than when she is at the beach.
 If she’s not taking in a sporting event on her day off, you can probably find her soaking up sunshine on a beach, book and beer in hand.
-Among the many qualities Dana feels fortunate to have inherited from her mother is a desire to make other people happy; this lends itself to an enthusiastic pursuit of successful and memorable special events for her clients.
+Dana has a strong desire to make other people happy which lends itself to an enthusiastic pursuit of successful and memorable special events for her clients.
 Dana loves to laugh and even more so loves to make other people laugh.
 She believes the importance of a sense of humor can never be overstated and brings humor into every aspect of her life which makes the fun, festive, friendly environment of Hale’s Brewery the perfect fit!

 Hale’s Ales Pub manager